From Cazorla's heir to Ozil understudy - Ceballos faces fight to salvage Arsenal loan spell | Goal.com

 Ceballos is finally fit again and has been on the bench for the past two games, against Manchester United and Leeds.
 He has yet to come on, but with such a demanding schedule coming up, he should have a big part to play over the second half of the campaign.

-Of course, lot has changed of course since his last appearance – which came during the 1-1 draw with Wolves in November.
+Of course, a lot has changed since his last appearance – which came during the 1-1 draw with Wolves in November.

 Emery, the man who played such a big role in convincing him to turn down a move to Spurs in favour of joining the Gunners in the summer, has gone and been replaced by Mikel Arteta.